 Instructions

-- Process a head of cauliflower using a food processor, box grater, chef's knife or blender as described in this post (or use pre-made or frozen riced cauliflower).
+- Process a head of cauliflower using a food processor, box grater, chef's knife or use pre-made or frozen riced cauliflower

 - Heat the olive oil in a large skillet.